VLA Models / Reinforcement Learning / Mobile Manipulation

 2026

-Research Scientist Intern at MERL focusing on RL fine-tuning for VLA failure recovery in long-horizon tasks.
+Research Scientist Intern at MERL focusing on VLA models, reinforcement learning, and mobile manipulation.

 August 2025